awslabs/windows-web-app-migration-assistant/README.md

 Solution stack name:
 ```

-Enter the name of the Windows Server Elastic Beanstalk solution stack, such as
-64bit Windows Server 2016 v1.2.0 running IIS 10.0
+Enter the name of the Windows Server Elastic Beanstalk solution stack, such as __64bit Windows Server 2016 v2.3.0 running IIS 10.0__.
+We recommend that you use a [v2 version of the Windows solution stack](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/dotnet-v2migration.html) (i.e. v2.x.x version), as this version offers enhanced health, managed updates and immutable deployments.

 For a list of all supported solution stacks, see [.NET on Windows Server with IIS](https://docs.aws.amazon.com/elasticbeanstalk/latest/platforms/platforms-supported.html#platforms-supported.net) in the *AWS Elastic Beanstalk Platforms* guide.